fivdi/pigpio/doc/gpio.md

 - pulses - an array of pulses { gpioOn: int, gpioOff: int, usDelay: int }
 Adds a series of pulses to the waveform

+#### waveAddSerial(baud, dataBits, stopBits, offset, numBytes, str)
+Adds a waveform representing serial data to the existing waveform (if any).
+- baud - the baud rate, 50 - 1000000
+- dataBits - 1 - 32
+- stopBits - 2 - 8
+- offset - The serial data starts offset microseconds from the start of the waveform, 2 - 8
+- numBytes - Number of bytes to be sent
+- str - String message to be sent

 #### waveCreate()
 Creates a waveform from added data